 While the impact seems slight, there has been a recent increase in vacancies within the retail landscape of Walnut Creek.
 As Broadway Plaza expanded, excess space has increased causing landlords and business owners to re-think their approach to leasing.
 One of the trends that has expanded nationwide, including in Walnut Creek, is the temporary presence of online retailers during the holidays in brick and mortar locations.
 This has allowed these online retailers to be able to showcase their wares in a traditional format during the busiest time of year.
 For instance, thredUP has a temporary lease of the former H&M building at Broadway Pointe.
 Amazon has also been adding kiosks throughout various malls in the East Bay.

 The recent retail changes aren’t limited to goods, but are also impacting the food world.
 Everyone loves a great meal, and the restaurant scene in Walnut Creek has become cut throat.
-Even though more residents are buying homes in Walnut Creek or even neighboring cities like Pleasant Hill or Lafayette, the shear number of restaurants is causing a change in the restaurant landscape.
+As more buyers move into Walnut Creek, Pleasant Hill or Lafayette, the shear number of restaurants is growing.
 Recently, Sunol Ridge and Lark Creek have closed their doors.
 The Crogan’s Sports Bar & Grill and Stelle Bistro spaces have been vacant for a while now.
 Also, the intersection of Locust and Cypress, which used to be a premier restaurant destination, now only has Sauced to lay claim to.
 Incoming, we have a new sushi concept and a brewery moving into Walnut Creek in the near future.